-Federal Pell Grant is a grant to help undergraduates pay for their education.
+A grant to help undergraduates pay for their education.
 For many students, Pell Grant provides the foundation to which aid from other federal and non-federal sources may be added.
 Federal Pell Grant does not have to be repaid.

 Supplemental Education Grant (SEG)